So, I have a confession.

 Stash makes it simple to identify which ETFs best support your personal ideals — and provide the best, risk-managed potential for returns.

-If you care less about what your money does while it’s out of your hands and more about how much you’ll get back, you can skip the themed accounts and simply let your stash accrue with the Moderate Mix — a recommended, conservative-risk ETF.
+You can also skip the themed accounts and simply let your stash accrue with the Moderate Mix — a recommended, conservative-risk ETF.

-Or take a page out of a professional’s book and pick “Follow the Experts” or “Roll with Buffett” — what better way to feel good about where your funds are going?
+Or take a page out of a professional’s book and pick “Blue Chips” or “Roll with Buffett.”
+What better way to feel good about where your funds are going?

 No matter what, you’ll get just enough information to feel confident your investment funds are going where you want, and have the best chance to get you what you want — without the confusing detail.